 Mayo Clinic is committed to basic, clinical, and translational research that advances patient care.
 As part of this commitment, Mayo offers world-class clinical and research education.

-The Clinician Investigator Training Program at Mayo Clinic provides a two- or three-year integrated, comprehensive educational experience for residents and fellows interested in pursuing a career that includes research within a robust clinical practice.
+The Clinician Investigator Training Program at Mayo Clinic provides a two-year integrated, comprehensive educational experience for residents and fellows interested in pursuing a career that includes research within a robust clinical practice.

 The Clinician Investigator Training Program features:

 - Access to Mayo Clinic's advanced diagnostic, therapeutic, and research facilities

 - Opportunities to collaborate with one or more of Mayo Clinic's three hybrid centers